Daniil845270/CalorieCounter/README.md

 # CalorieCounter

-CalorieCounter is a Django REST Framework backend API for logging meals and tracking food energy and nutrients (macros).

 ## Why this project exists

 I completed an MSc Computer Science (Conversion) where the capstone project was heavily front-end focused.
 I wanted to go deeper on backend engineering: data modelling, validation, API design, authentication/authorization, testing, and deployment.